Google Analytics tags

 How to remove and reinstall the front seats without drama and add a little leg room too!

 For some reason, Porsche decided to use special socket-head DIN6912 M8X20 screws with shallow Allen heads to mount their seats.
-This has caused seat removal to get to the DME, alarm controller, or audio amp a tortured experience for some.
-The issue is when unfastening the seat the cap screws' head socket strips during removal.
+This has made seat removal to gain access to the DME, alarm controller, or audio amp a tortured experience for some.
+The issue is that when unfastening the seat, the cap screws' head socket strips during removal.
 Below is how to remove a seat with a minimum of this drama:

 Removing the seat: